HelloWorld-1017/HelloWorld-1017.github.io/_posts/windows/2025-01-05-The Problem-of-PicGo-Log-File-Becoming-Too-Huge.md

 I feel very comfortable after deleting this mega file 😁 And it doesn’t affect the subsequent image uploading.

 By the way, in the last two or three months, my computer at times encountered the blue screen of death, and then it would restart instantly.
 This process always happened so fast that I couldn’t write down the error code.
 Right now, I guess probably this problem is also attributed to the above PicGo bug.
 I’ll see in future if the guess is right.
+(Jan.
+09, 2025: Regretfully, the answer is not 😑)

 <br>